The Master's of Arts in the Graduate Program in Health can be pursued on either a full-time or part-time basis.

 Major Research Paper

 The research paper tests MA students against the educational objectives of being able to form an original researchable question, and to address it through an appropriate theoretical framework, review and synthesis of the literature, analysis of primary or secondary data sources and formation of a set of conclusions.
 It trains students in the formulation and writing of a specific project, and gives students the experience of working independently on a project under faculty supervision.
 Students develop a research topic given their interests in specific areas and are supervised by faculty members with related expertise.
+Please refer to the updated MRP Guidelines.

 The MRP is evaluated by the student’s MRP supervisor and advisor through the written work, and an oral presentation at which the student’s ability to answer questions related to the MRP will be assessed.
 The MRP is evaluated on the extent to which the student proposes an original researchable question, and her or his ability to address it through an appropriate theoretical framework, review and synthesis of the literature, analysis of primary or secondary data sources and formation of a set of conclusions.
 The length of the MRP is 50 pages with an upper limit of no more than 65 pages, excluding references.